themosis/twig/README.md

 # Twig

-This package adds Twig template engine support for Themosis.
+This package adds the Twig template engine support for Themosis.

 ## Installation